Released in the UK July 2020

 Gospel doctrine is the lifeblood of mission.
 Most missionaries in church history have prepared for the field with rigorous study and theological training, but there has been a move away from that in recent times.
 E.D.
 Burns contends that this is dangerous, leaving people ill–equipped to deal with the difficulties mission life brings.
 This brotherly plea challenges those who are already in, or are considering joining, the mission field to rest in Christ’s work and abide in His Word.

 E.D.
-Burns, PhD, has been a long–term missionary in the Middle East, East Asia, Alaska, and Southeast Asia where he is a professor at Asia Biblical Theological Seminary; he also directs the MA in Global Leadership program at Western Seminary.
+Burns, PhD, has been a missionary in the Middle East, East Asia, Alaska, and currently Southeast Asia, where he develops theological resources and trains indigenous pastors and missionaries.
+From his international location, he also directs the MA in Global Leadership at Western Seminary.
 He is the author of ‘A Supreme Desire to Please Him: The Spirituality of Adoniram Judson’.

 Tenacious.
 That word kept coming to mind as I read this book.
 I met Burns when we were students together.
 He was the one leading spontaneous prayer meetings for the nations and speaking about the glory of God.
 Neither would let him go.
 This work represents that happy union of theology and mission after two decades in the meat smoker of study and experience.
 Here is a book on the church and her mission and a theology of both; a book that holds onto the doctrine of sola scriptura and to the practice of global missions as though everything depends on it.
 Let this book convince you—or re–convince you—that indeed everything is at stake.